 How much is a loaf of bread these days?
 I haven’t bought a loaf in…ummmm…years.

 TIP – buy a bread machine.
-I bake bread once a month, and it costs less than $1.00/loaf – whole wheat or light rye are my faves.
+I bake bread about once a month, and it costs less than $1.00/loaf – whole wheat or light rye are my faves.
 The bread machine I use is the Sunbeam bread machine, which is not widely available any longer, and it’s the second one I have had in about 20 years.
 (Here is an alternative bread machine.)
 I use it not only for bread, but to make dough for sweet breads and pizza dough.
 It’s paid for itself many times over, and who can resist the smell of freshly baking bread?

 Stuff to skip buying:

 Bottled water.
-Unless you have water purity issues, are stocking up for a disaster or SHTF prepping, etc.
+Unless you have water purity issues, or are stocking up for a disaster or SHTF prepping, etc.

 Never buy toiletries at the grocery store.
 It’s not worth the convenience, and the chain pharmacy or local discount store has it much cheaper.

 Sometimes, online is cheaper